Yamini2001/LeetCode-Solutions/README.md

   ## Keep Multiplying Found Values By Two
   We are given an array of integers, nums.
 We are also given an integer original, which is the first number that needs to be searched for in nums.

+  ## Set Intersection Size AtLeast Two
+  Return the minimum possible size of a containing set.